F1 grenade (Australia): 1995 St Marys incident

 The first significant safety incident involving the F1 occurred on 14 November 1995, at an Australian Defence Industries shell filling factory in St Marys, New South Wales.
 The detonation occurred within a grenade testing facility at 8:36 a.m., while 4 employees were dismantling a defective F1 grenade.
 During the dismantling process, the grenade accidentally detonated on a workbench surrounded by the 4 employees, all of whom were injured as a result, two of them critically.

-Despite criticisms regarding employee safety, as no employees were behind a blast shield or wearing body armour as well as criticisms of St Mary's handling of ordnance as the explosion occurred next to a pallet of 1,000 live grenades - damaging 48 of them, a coroner's inquest into the matter was never held.
+Despite criticisms regarding employee safety, as no employees were behind a blast shield or wearing body armour, as well as criticisms of St Mary's handling of ordnance as the explosion occurred next to a pallet of 1,000 live grenades - damaging 48 of them, a coroner's inquest into the matter was never held.

 2007 Defence Proof and Experimental Establishment incident

 On 12 September 2007, a defence contractor was seriously injured by the accidental detonation of an F1 grenade at the Defence Proof and Experimental Establishment in Graytown, Victoria.
 The contractor lost his right hand and suffered leg injuries.
 In response, the chief of the Defence Force, Air Chief Marshal Angus Houston, ordered an immediate pause in the training use of the F1 grenade to allow the force to "determine that the right measures are in place to ensure the safety of our people and the reliability of the grenade."

-During this time, the defence force procured sufficient stocks from the United States of M67 grenades for training use and overseas deployments.
+After the pause of using F1s, the ADF procured sufficient stocks from the United States of M67 grenades for training use and overseas deployments.
 The F1 was released back into service shortly thereafter on 17 October 2007.

 Reported detonation failures

 Prior to the ADF's decision to suspend the training and combat use of the F1 grenade, a "small number" of failures to detonate were reported in 2006.
 These reports came from Australian soldiers deployed in the Middle East and saw the ADF take "rapid steps to confirm the reliability of grenades in service."

 Following the temporary suspension of the F1 grenade from use within the ADF, stocks of M67 grenades were procured for use by Australian forces deployed in the Middle East, as mentioned above.

-Following the re-introduction of the F1 back into service in October 2007, no subsequent failures to detonate have been reported.
+After the re-introduction of the F1 back into service in October 2007, no subsequent failures to detonate have been reported.